1. BigRentz

 New York City’s very first subway station was built below City Hall in lower Manhattan at the beginning of the twentieth century, but it has been closed since 1945.
 Adorned with brick and colored tiles as well as chandeliers and stained-glass skylights, the space is a perfect candidate for adaptive reuse.

-A reimagined look at the City Hall subway station as a public library, rendering by BigRentz.
+City-Hall-Subway-Rendering A reimagined look at the City Hall subway station as a public library, rendered by BigRentz.

 Our reimagination of this space creates an underground library filled with shelves of books.
 Additionally, an antique subway car sits on the tracks with seating inside for patrons who want to read a book before checking it out.